sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 | Syntax | no authentication max-users |
 | Change history | SONiC 4.0 - Introduced |

-#### 3.6.2.11 authentication periodic
+#### 3.6.2.10 authentication periodic
-This command enables periodic reauthentication of the supplicant for the specified interface or range of interfaces.
+This command enables periodic reauthentication of the supplicant for the specified interface.

 | Mode | Interface Config |
 | ---- | ------ |